Pub of the Year

 A pleasant walk from Richmond brings you to the pub’s large beer terrace with fantastic panoramic views over the Swale valley.
 Rescued by the community in 2010 and refurbished, it boasts its own library, shop, allotments and other community facilities as well as food and drink.
 Beers are mostly from Yorkshire breweries and a dark ale is always available.

 The Wonston Arms, Wonston

-The Pub of the Year award has this year been awarded to the Wonston Arms, a small community pub nestled in the heart of a Hampshire village.
+The Pub of the Year award 2018 was awarded to the Wonston Arms, a small community pub nestled in the heart of a Hampshire village.

 The pub was derelict and empty just four years ago.
 Since its reopening, the pub has focused on benefitting the local community and, as a result, has become an incredibly important asset for local residents, as well as a successful, growing business.

 Alongside a selection of carefully kept cask ales and a gin bar of 180 varieties, the Wonston Arms boasts a range of pop-up foodie nights and social events carefully selected to meet local demand.
 Darts matches, folk music, jazz sessions, quizzes and a photography club all take place regularly, and local food vendors are invited for special fish and chip, pizza and curry nights.